News overview

 We are pleased to announce that Prof Koen Vercauteren received the 2025 European Diagnostic Virology Award at the 27th ESCV Annual Conference, held in Greece.
 He was honoured for his contributions to the field of tropical viral infectious diseases, particularly mpox.

-KoenVercauterenESCVAward_1 At the heart of our work is partnership.
-Colleagues from the Clinical Virology Unit (Tony Wawina, Daan Jansen, Tessa de Block, Pedro Henrique Dantas) and partners from the DRC (Princesse Tshambu Paku, Adrienne Aziza Amuri, Rilia Ola Mpumbe) come together at ITM during an exchange on mpox virus genomic surveillance.
+KoenVercauterenESCVAward_1 At the heart of the work is partnership.
+Partners from the Pathogen Genomics Laboratory team led by Prof Placide Mbala-Kingebeni at INRB, DRC (Princesse Tshambu Paku, Adrienne Aziza Amuri, Rilia Ola Mpumbe) and colleagues from the Clinical Virology Unit (Tony Wawina, Daan Jansen, Tessa de Block, Pedro Henrique Dantas) come together at ITM during an exchange on mpox virus genomic surveillance.

 Since 2019, Prof Vercauteren has headed the Clinical Virology Unit of ITM.
 Together with his team, he works on: